 The Company has been named as respondent in an arbitration alleging that the Company failed to sell an equity position held by the claimant, Dr. Xiaohua Qu (the Chief Executive Officer of Canadian Solar), in accordance with the terms of a Rule 10b5-1 sales plan agreement.
 Claimant seeks compensatory damages in excess of \$10 million plus punitive damages and costs and fees.
-There is no hearing date scheduled.
+The arbitration hearing is scheduled for November 2012.